The Best Cars for Seniors in 2020: Terrific Options for Older Drivers

 4. Hyundai Sonata

 With large door openings, a spacious cabin, and well-ventilated front seats, the redesigned 2020 Sonata makes getting in and out (and getting comfortable) a breeze.
 This car handles reasonably well and offers more trunk space than most other midsize sedans.
-It also offers a comprehensive suite of driver-assistive features, including remote parking assist that allows you to park the car without even being inside it.
+It also offers a comprehensive suite of driver-assistive features, including remote parking assist that lets you park the car without even being inside it.

 - Base price: $23,600 to $33,500